matteobu/matteobu/README.md

 ### I am a Web Developer with a background in Architecture, Project Management.
 I am a Pizza lover ♥️

 - 🧑‍💻 Soon on new projects with amiconsult GmbH!!
-- 👀 I am interested in cycling and trying to read a book every month!
+- 🚲 I am interested in cycling and trying to read a book every month!
-- 🌱 Book of the Month 📖:
+- 📖 Book of the Month:
    * December: Three Floors Up (Eshkol Nevo)
    * January: When We Cease to Understand the World (Benjamín Labatut)